-This month, the Oil & Gas Innovation Centre (OGIC) and the Scottish Innovation Centre for Sensor and Imaging Systems (CENSIS) hosted a joint event on the Internet of Things (IoT) going offshore, which explored the potential opportunities for the industry.
+This month, the Oil & Gas Innovation Centre (OGIC) and the Scottish Innovation Centre for Sensor and Imaging Systems (CENSIS) hosted a joint event ‘The Internet of Things (IoT) goes Offshore’, which explored the potential opportunities for the industry.

 On 4th October, more than 170 industry delegates attended the fully-booked half-day seminar to learn more about the IoT revolution and the latest communication protocols designed to benefit offshore platforms.

 The jointly-hosted event was held at H1 Hill of Rubislaw and featured a number of guest speakers and interactive demo stands showcasing services and the latest sensory technologies for the offshore sector.

 Following an opening address from OGIC CEO, Ian Phillips, and Dr Graham Kerr, Technical Director of CENSIS, speakers from OGIC, CENSIS, Tampnet, Robert Gordon University, Doosan Babcock, Dashboard, Spartan Solutions and BP shared insights and analysis on the benefits of increased connectivity and the opportunities this presents for offshore platforms in the North Sea – both now and in the future.

 Ian Phillips, OGIC CEO said: “The roll out of 4G technology across the North Sea offshore sector has huge implications for the industry in so many areas.
 From agility to adopt new technologies to the ability to assess Big Data and communicate offshore analysis and results in real time, it is vital that the North Sea remains globally competitive and incorporates relevant technology across business operations.
 The technology is already here and the Internet of Things is shaping our industry for the better.”